 - Costume(s): the more you join in, the more fun you’ll have.

-- Leather.
-It’s completely acceptable to wear your harness during this weekend although you’ll probably want to put on a shirt for dinner (unless you’re eating a Lucky Dog hot dog stand on the street).
+- Pack your leather.
+It’s completely acceptable to wear your harness during this weekend although you’ll probably want to put on a shirt for dinner.

 It’s Not All About the Guys